 Microsoft introduced the APPLY operator in SQL Server 2005.
 This under-used, non-standard operator can help us solve a number of common (and not-so-common) problems with elegant code which performs well.
 We will look several problem spaces in which the APPLY operator shines, such as joining to table-valued functions, getting the top N child records for each parent record, string splitting, and word matching.
 With the use of these examples, we will gain a deeper understanding of when to use the APPLY operator.

 The slides are available in HTML 5 format.
 All modern browsers (including tablets and phones) should be able to navigate the slides successfully.
-Sadly, Internet Explorer 8 is not a modern browser and cannot view these slides.
-If you use IE 8 and need these slides, contact me and I can get them to you in a different format.

 The slides are licensed under Creative Commons Attribution-ShareAlike.

 The demonstration code is available on my GitHub repository.